 Florida Forward-facing Car Seat Laws

-Florida law does not have a forward-facing car seat age-Florida, but recommends that children should remain in rear-facing seats until they are 2-4 years old or until they achieve the weight and height requirements of their seat.
+Florida law does not have a forward-facing car seat age in Florida but recommends that children should remain in rear-facing seats until they are 2-4 years old or until they achieve the weight and height requirements of their seat.

 When Can My Child Sit in the Front Seat in Florida?

-According to front facing car seat law-Florida, DMV recommends that children stay in the rear seats of a vehicle until they are as per front facing car seat age-Florida i-e.
+According to front-facing car seat law in Florida DMV recommends that children stay in the rear seats of a vehicle until they are as per front-facing car seat age Florida i-e.
 12 years old.

 However, there may be some exceptions depending on the child’s age and size.